 The parking lot and shuttle drop-off put you right at the Amphitheater with minimal walking.
 The hike at Maroon Lake is under a mile, out-and-back.
 The wilderness area at Maroon Bells allows one to backpack or hike 11 miles over to Crested Butte.

 What Leave No Trace rules should I know at Maroon Bells?

 Bear-proofing food and other enticing items when you’re away from them is essential in this area, especially the wilderness area.
 Do not get too close to Maroon Lake, or try to enter the lake.
-Stay on the trail at all times – you may not cross perimeter barriers or trample into wildflower fields.
+Stay on the trail at all times – you may not cross perimeter barriers or fencing, or trample into wildflower fields.
 If you’re looking for an area without as many ropes and barriers in the photos, you may continue into the wilderness area, but please stay on trail and watch for fragile fauna.
 Be aware of moose and bear in the area.

 What is the weather like at Maroon Bells?

 November through April the highs at Maroon Bells are usually in the 30’s-40’s and snowy.
 May and June see highs creeping into the 50’s and 60’s, with summertime highs in July and August topping out at 70’s and 80’s.
 September brings in the fall, with highs in the 60’s and down again to 50’s in October.

 If you are just wanting to elope at Maroon Bells with under 10 guests, or just self-solemnizing, then you do not have to reserve the Maroon Bells Amphitheater for your wedding!
 You may instead head out into the wilderness area to elope there.
 No permits are required for day use like this, at this time, but parties are limited to 10 individuals total.
 You will need to plan to take the shuttle in or make reservations to drive in depending on the time.

 Need at photographer for your wedding at Maroon Bells?